-The Provider is required to submit the WHS Incident Report form on the Department's IT Systems on the same day as the Provider becomes aware of any incident referred to in this section 13.11.
+- The Provider is required to submit the WHS Incident Report form on the Department's IT Systems on the same day as the Provider becomes aware of any incident referred to in this section 13.11.
 In the event the WHS Incident form is unavailable, (the Provider must complete and submit the WHS Employment Assistance Program Incident Report form.
-The relevant forms to support Supervisors and Host Organisations to submit a WHS Incident Form are available on the Incidents and Insurance page on the Provider Portal.
+The relevant forms to support Supervisors and Host Organisations to submit a WHS Incident Form are available on the Incidents and Insurance page on the Provider Portal. - The Provider must maintain records of WHS incidents.